So-called “filler” words may not change a sentence’s meaning, but they can change the way you read it.

 You could argue that the meaning is technically the same, at least in terms of these sentences’ informational content.
 The emphasis, on the other hand, has completely changed; the eye is guided in a different direction.
 The first suggests a clear trend wherein the possibility of public embarrassment is rising as a direct result of more widespread surveillance, while the second example flatly states the fact of surveillance, muting the emphasis and obscuring the causal relationship.

-It’s worth mentioning that this is how people naturally talk: Their thoughts come in spurts, and their delivery reflects the way their brains are piecing meaning together into bundles for easier communication.
-When you listen to someone speak, their moments of hesitation, pauses for dramatic effect, and changes in volume, pitch and overall intonation all help you interpret how words should be reorganized.
+It’s also worth mentioning that this is how people naturally talk: Their thoughts come in spurts, and their delivery mirrors the way their brains are piecing meaning together into bundles for easier communication.
+When you listen to someone speak, their moments of hesitation, pauses for dramatic effect, and changes in volume, pitch, and overall intonation all help you interpret how their words should be reorganized.
 In writing, we have no such tools.
-What we do have is commas and other punctuation, italics, intensifiers, and, well, filler words.
+What we do have are commas and other punctuation, italics, intensifiers, and, well, filler words.

-By giving students both a firm foundation in math and science and an appreciation for arts and culture, we will nurture the type of citizens that can contribute to society and think critically about it, ultimately leading to better economic and political outcomes.
+By giving students both a firm foundation in math and science and an appreciation for arts and culture, we will nurture the type of citizens that can contribute to society and think critically about it, ultimately leading to more desirable economic and political outcomes.

-Not the best sentence ever written, but it gets the job done.
+Not the greatest sentence ever written, but it gets the job done.
 What if I told you an A.I. writing assistant suggested the following—in the name of “removing filler words”?

-By giving students both a firm foundation in math and science and an appreciation for arts and culture, we will nurture the type of citizens that can contribute to society and think critically about it leading to better economic and political outcomes.
+By giving students both a firm foundation in math and science and an appreciation for arts and culture, we will nurture the type of citizens that can contribute to society and think critically about it leading to more desirable economic and political outcomes.

 Please ignore for a moment the fact that, in the second example, the A.I. removed the comma before a participial phrase (a blatant error) and focus on the deleted filler word, “ultimately.”
 Even beyond the effect mentioned above—the way the comma and “ultimately” signal a shift in meaning that helps the reader parse the sentence—“ultimately” is doing an important job.
 It defines the relationship between short-term and long-term goals, distinguishing means from ends.
-“Ultimately” does, in fact, change the meaning of the sentence.
+“Ultimately” does, in fact, change the way readers will interpret the sentence.

-One final point: AI makes these suggestions very quickly.
+One final point: A.I. makes these suggestions very quickly.
 But the person who has to vet them all?
 It probably took you a moment or two to parse the pairs of sentences above and determine which one is better.
-This means that if you take the time to weigh each one of an A.I.’s suggestions before accepting or rejecting it (which is a must, given how spotty they are), then each rejected suggestion is time wasted.
+It goes without saying that you shouldn’t uncritically accept all of your A.I. copilot’s suggestions, given how spotty they are—and if you do take the time to weigh each one of an A.I.’s suggestions before accepting or rejecting it, then each rejected suggestion is time wasted.

 So if you find yourself accepting most of an A.I.’s suggestions, great.
-But if it takes you longer to consider and reject all its misguided suggestions than it would take you to discover the text’s faults by simply reading it yourself, your proofreading A.I. may not be the time-saver it’s cracked up to be.
+But if it takes you longer to consider and reject all its misguided suggestions than it would take you to simply read the text and discover its faults for yourself, your proofreading A.I. may not be the time-saver it’s cracked up to be.